K45-94/plum-ui-components-prototype/README.md

 # plumV3 (plum)

-Here, I will attempt to build as many individual components as I could.
-It could take a couple of weeks to do so.
+Plum-UI is a social app template.
-Optimizing mobile/small-screen view before we jump to large-screen view.
+Optimizing mobile/small-screen view.
-The user can swipe to go back using mouse or touch.
+With swipe to go back transitions.
 Contact through kelvinhiuhu@live.com

-Also, check out the initial Plum from here => https://github.com/K45-94/plum-frontend-backend
+Also, check out the initial Plum from here and use mobile view=> https://k45-94.github.io/plum-template/

 ## Install the dependencies